 Quick as a flash, he saw his duty.
 Throwing away his flowers, the boy clambered up the heights until he reached the hole.
 His chubby little finger was thrust in, almost before he knew it.
 The flowing was stopped!
 Ah! he thought, with a chuckle of boyish delight, the angry waters must stay back now!
 Haarlem shall not be drowned while I am here!”

-It was at daybreak, after a very chilly autumn night, when he was discovered by a clergyman.
-Still he had his finger in the dyke.
-And this is how the dutiful boy saved the town of Haarlem.
+It was at daybreak, after a very chilly autumn night, when he was finally discovered by a clergyman.
+Of course, this symbolized the aid of God.
+Still, the kid had his finger in the dyke solidly.
+This is how the dutiful boy saved the town of Haarlem and how he became a hero.

 Of course, the whole story of the Hero of Haarlem is fictional.
-By the way, often Hans or Hansje Brinker and the Hero of Harlem are being mixed up (Jensen 2021).
+Often, Hans or Hansje Brinker and the Hero of Haarlem are mixed up by the public and others, while they are two different characters in the book of Mapes Dodge (Jensen 2021).

-There is, however, a hero who díd prevent a dyke from breaking.
+There is, however, a hero in the Netherlands who did prevent a dyke, also called a levee, from being breached.
 His name is Arie Evegroen (1905-1988).
-It was during the Watersnoodramp ‘North Sea flood’ of 1953.
-That infamous night, Saturday 31 January, dikes broke in the province of Zeeland and 2,551 lives were taken.
-Nearly the same happened in the province of Zuid Holland if it was not for Arie.
+He did not stick one of his fingers into the dyke.
+No, it was something much bigger!
+It was during the Watersnoodramp ('North Sea flood') of 1953.
+That infamous night, Saturday, 31st of January, dykes broke in the province of Zeeland, and 2,551 lives were taken.
+Nearly the same happened in the province of Zuid-Holland if it was not for Arie.

-Saturday evening, the storm had breached the dyke named Groenendijk near Nieuwerkerk aan de IJssel.
+Saturday evening.
+The storm had breached the dyke named Groenendijk near the village of Nieuwerkerk aan de IJssel.
 Water was pouring in already.
-Arie and other men were sitting in the local bar nipping a jenever, when the mayor arrived.
-He needed a ship to be used as a plug in the whole of the dyke.
-The mayor persuaded Arie to take his 18-meters-long grain barge Twee Gebroeders 'Two Brothers' and navigate this ship into the breach of the dyke.
-Arie succeeded, his ship nicely parked.
-With it, he prevented most of the province of Zuid Holland, including the cities of Rotterdam, Leiden and The Hague, were flooded that tragic night as well.
+A few fingers would not do the trick this time.
+Arie and other men were sitting in the local bar, relaxed, nipping a jenever when the mayor walked in.
+He said he needed a ship to be used as a plug in the hole of the dyke.
+The mayor persuaded Arie to take his 18-meter-long grain barge Twee Gebroeders ('two brethren') and navigate this ship into the breach of the dyke.
+Arie succeeded.
+Quick as a flash, his ship was nicely parked in the hole of the dyke.
+With it, he prevented most of the province of Zuid Holland, including the cities of Rotterdam, Leiden, and The Hague, from being flooded that tragic night as well.
 An area of 3 million people was spared.
-Arie Evegroen is known as the Redder van Zuid-Holland 'Savior of Zuid Holland'.
-And a great parker on top of that!
+Arie Evegroen is known as the Redder van Zuid-Holland ('saviour of Zuid Holland').
+And great parking skills on top of it!

 Building dykes: an arms race

-Hans Brinker and the Hero of Haarlem is the type of stories confirming the almost supra-natural believe that by keep building stronger, fatter and higher dykes the dangerous sea can be warded off forever.
+Hans Brinker and the Hero of Haarlem is the type of story confirming the almost supra-natural belief that by keeping building stronger, fatter, and higher dykes, the dangerous sea can be warded off forever.
 That we can control nature.
-Sayings like: Wer nicht will deichen, der muss weichen (German), or wie niet wil dijken, moet wijken (Dutch), are chauvinistic regional classics, and mean 'who does not want to dyke, has to give way'.
-Or, similar, as they say in the local speech of the province of Groningen: Gain diek.
+Sayings like: wer nicht will deichen, der muss weichen, in the German language, or wie niet wil dijken, moet wijken, in the Dutch language, are chauvinistic regional classics, and mean 'who does not want to dyke, has to give way'.
+Or, similarly, as they say in the Low Saxon language in the province of Groningen: Gain diek.
 Gain laand.
-Gain leev'n, which translates to 'No dyke.
-No land.
-No life'.
-But the enormous bulwarks that have been built along the southern North Sea coast, from the west in the region of Flanders in Belgium all the way to the south-western tip of Denmark, are the people’s enemy in the long run.
+Gain leev'n, which translates to 'no dyke, no land, no life'.
+But the enormous bulwarks that have been built along the southern North Sea coast, from the west in the region of Flanders in Belgium, all the way to the southwestern tip of the region of Jutland in Denmark, are the people’s enemy in the long run.

 Dykes have a long history.
 On the tidal marshlands, dykes have been built from the beginning of the first millennium.
-These were so-called summer dikes.
-Low dykes at the silted-up salt marshes.
-To protect the marshlands from the salty sea during summer, all under normal weather circumstances.
-This way making the marshes more suitable as arable land and for livestock most of the season.
-Summer dykes did not protect the tidal marshlands from the standard storm floods of autumn and winter.
-For that they were, purposefully, too low.
+These were so-called summer dykes: low dykes at the silted-up salt marshes.
+To protect the marshlands from the salty sea during summer, all under normal weather circumstances, this way making the marshes more suitable as arable land and for livestock for most of the season.
+Summer dykes did not protect the tidal marshlands from the standard storm floods of autumn and winter; for that, they were purposefully too low.
+Flooding fertilizes the land.

 From around the eleventh century onward, higher dykes were being built.
 This concurred with large-scale, commercial peat excavation along the southern North Sea coast.
-Read our blog post The United Frisian Emirates and Black Peat on the history of this brown gold.
+Go to our blog post The United Frisian Emirates and Black Peat.
+How Holland became Dutch to read about the history of this brown gold.
 Here, behind and underneath the salt marshes, existed huge peat areas.
 Besides contributing to global warming already in the High Middle Ages by unlocking vast amounts of carbon, commercial peat cutting also resulted in massive loss of land during great floods.
-All along what is the route of the Frisia Coast Trail.
-Sometimes even complete islands and towns disappeared in a single night, check our blog post How a town drowned overnight.
+All along what happens to be the route of the Frisia Coast Trail.
+Sometimes even complete islands and towns disappeared into the waves in a single night; check our blog post How a town drowned overnight.
 The case of Rungholt.
 To halt this massive land-eating process, summer dykes were replaced by the bulwarks of today.
-At present, these snake-like monsters rise a staggering 12 MoD (Meter above Ordnance Datum) and still rising.
+At present (2025), in the Netherlands these snake-like monsters rise a staggering 12 meters above Ordnance Datum (abbr.
+MoD), and still rising.
 A true boa constrictor.
+In Germany, the sea dykes are in general several meters lower.

-Think the Low Countries were the avant-gardists of dyke-building?
-Sorry to say, they were not.
-Heavy dyke building started already with the Sea Bank built at the end of the ninth century, sealing off the salt-marsh area Fenland in the east of England.
+If the reader thinks that the Low Countries are the avant-gardists of dyke-building, sorry to say, they were not.
+Heavy dyke building started already with the Sea Bank built at the end of the ninth century, sealing off the salt marsh area of Fenland in eastern England.

-Constructing high dykes was not something unique for the sea coast, either.
-For many centuries, this arms race also took place at the central river lands along the lower reaches of the mighty rivers Rhine and Meuse.
+Constructing high dykes was not something unique to the sea coast, either.
+For many centuries, this arms race also took place in the central river lands along the lower reaches of the mighty rivers Rhine and Meuse.
 Here, every community and village had to build its own dykes.
-If yours were higher and stronger than those of your neighbour, your neighbour would be jammed.
-Not you.
-The much celebrated Dutch tolerance explained in a nutshell.
+If yours were higher and stronger than those of your neighbour, your neighbour would be at a disadvantage.
+Not you (Rooijendijk 2009).
+The much-celebrated Dutch tolerance explained in a nutshell.
 But this aside.

-They were the people of Sliedrecht, a small town at the River Beneden-Merwede, a branch of the River Rhine, who became the ultimate river-dyke constructors in world history.
-For this Darwinian achievement, their descendants have been awarded with world’s leading dredging companies which made them filthy rich.
-Among other, their skills turned out to be indispensable when constructing the 31 kilometers long Afsluitdijk 'Enclosure Dam' almost a century ago.
+They were the people of the town of Sliedrecht, a small town at the River Beneden-Merwede, a branch of the Lower River Rhine, who became the ultimate river-dyke constructors in world history.
+For this Darwinian achievement, their descendants have been awarded world’s leading dredging companies, which made them filthy rich, too.
+Among others, their skills turned out to be indispensable when constructing the 30-kilometer-long Afsluitdijk ('enclosure dam') almost a century ago.
 But these dredging companies are reshaping the coastline of the United Arab Emirates as well, to give just one example.
+Deus mare, Sliedrechti litora fecit (God created the sea, the people of Sliedrecht the coast').

 But the dyke-constructing race came with a price.
-Sealing off land from the influence of the sea means first of all that land behind it no longer silts up.
+Sealing off land from the influence of the sea means, first of all, that the land behind it no longer silts up.
 It even dries out and shrinks.
-Indeed, it turned into the contrary-land as described in the book about Hans Brinker and the Hero of Haarlem.
-Just the same, we can name it bathtub country without drain.
-Furthermore, before dykes existed the waterwolf could flow out over a vast area of tidal marshlands during storm floods.
-People lived on terps, artificial settlement mounds, that were on average not much higher than 4 meters above mean sea level (MoD).
+Indeed, it turns into the contrary land as described in the book of Mapes Dodge about Hans Brinker and the Hero of Haarlem.
+Just as well, we can name it bathtub country without a drain.
+Furthermore, before dykes existed, the waterwolf could flow out over a vast area of tidal marshlands during storm floods.
+People lived on earthworks called terpen, i.e., artificial settlement mounds, that were on average not much higher than 4 MoD.
 Higher was simply not necessary.
 The sea just flowed out during storms over the huge salt-marsh area without, in general, causing too much damage because of this enormous storage capacity.

-The need of giving more space to the river had been recognized in the central river lands of the Netherlands the last decennia.
+Terps, a current solution – The need of giving more space to the river had been recognized in the central river lands of the Netherlands the last decennia.
 Here the big rivers can flow out during high water levels now.
 In the Overdiepse Polder in the province of Noord Brabant, even eight new terps have been erected as part of these new Delta Works.
-If you want to know how to erect a terp, find here the first and only DIY manual - Making a Terp in 12 Steps.
+If you want to know how to erect a terp, find here the first and only DIY manual - Making a Terp in only 12 Steps.

 Sea is such a diva

-Now earth is confronted with rapidly rising sea levels, because of global warming.
-Within Europe, the area of the Frisia Coast Trail happens to be the most vulnerable area to be affected.
-Can habitation along sea shores continue in the long run?
-Should the dykes be enforced and made even higher, broader and fatter?
+Now earth is confronted with rapidly rising sea levels because of global warming.
+Although archaeology and geography have largely abandoned the theory of sea transgression causing deterioration of the coastal zone of the southern North Sea, including periods of depopulation (Van Steensel & Chamuleau 2021), there is reason for concern.
+Within Europe, the area of the Frisia Coast Trail has been identified as the most vulnerable area to be affected by global warming.
+Can habitation along seashores continue in the long run?
+Should the dykes be reinforced and made even higher, broader, stronger, and fatter?

-More and more people, even scientists, plead to stop, or at least, to nuance this arms race.
+More and more people, even scientists, plead to stop, or at least to nuance this arms race.
 Leaving behind the ancient reflex wer nicht will deichen, der muss weichen.
 Their plea is to restore as much as possible the dynamics of the sea.
 Give the sea, just as has been done with rivers before, more space again.
-This way, land can silt up again, and risks of dykes leaking and breaking will be less.
-No more Heroes of Haarlem needed.
-Besides that, it will contribute to a spectacular more diverse natural landscape.
+This way, land can silt up again, and the risks of dykes leaking and breaking will be less.
+No more Heroes of Haarlem or Arie Evegroens needed.
+Besides that, it will contribute to a spectacularly more diverse natural landscape.

 Nearby, at the village of Blije, another grassroots (of course, Puccinellia grass) initiative exists.
-Here the community is building a new terp on the other side of the dyke at the salt marshes.
-This art project is called Terp van de toekomst ‘terp of the future’.
+Here, the local community is building a new terp on the other side of the dyke at the salt marshes.
+This art project is called Terp van de toekomst (‘terp of the future’).

-Giving access to the sea, the Wadden Sea, is also being experimented with near the village of Bierum in the province of Groningen.
-Here openings have been created with tubes; a permeable dyke.
-Idea is to let the land ‘grow’ again (Schuttenhelm 2023).
+Giving access to the sea, the Wadden Sea specifically, is also being experimented with near the village of Bierum in the east of the province of Groningen.
+Here, openings have been made with tubes, creating a permeable dyke.
+The idea is to let the land 'grow' again (Schuttenhelm 2023).

-Similar developments have taken place at National Park ‘t Zwin in the northwest of Belgium, which happens to be the starting point of the Frisia Coast Trail.
-In 2019, the Internationale Dijk 'international dyke' has been cleared, to make way for the sea there as well.
-But, also the sluices of the massive Haringvliet storm-surge barrier in the Netherlands are being left slightly open since recently, to give salt water and migrating fish permanent entrance.
-And then there are the plans, being implemented as we speak, with the Afsluitdijk 'enclosure dam' of which a fish migration river will be part of.
+Similar developments have taken place at National Park ‘t Zwin in the northwest of the region of Flanders, which is also the starting point of the Frisia Coast Trail.
+In 2019, the Internationale Dijk ('international dyke') was cleared to make way for the sea.
+Another example is the sluices of the massive Haringvliet storm-surge barrier in the Netherlands that are being left slightly open since recently to give salt water and migrating fish continuous access.
+A less strict separation of salt and sweet, which should stimulate biodiversity.
+And then there are the plans being implemented as we speak, with the Afsluitdijk ('enclosure dam') of which the River Fish Migration will be part.
 Again, to restore a more dynamic relation between salt and sweet water, between sea and land.
-Although, the dam is also reinforced and heightened too.
+Although, the 30-kilometer-long dam is also reinforced and heightened, too.
+Yes, still fattening the boa constrictor.

 Lastly, universities like the one of Wageningen in the Netherlands, are experimenting with salty agriculture.
 To be prepared for the future, and because the process of (re)salinization is already taking place in coastal zones.
 The University of Wageningen also identified adaptation pathways for the Frisian coast how to cope in the long run with rise of the sea level, including some of the antique solutions of former Frisia.

-Although it is all still very small scale, these initiatives might be the first signs of a new way of thinking.
-The idea that total control and a total engineer-able world is not the sole solution.
-Not even fully possible, in the long run.
+Albeit it is all very small scale so far, these initiatives might be the first signs of a new way of thinking.
+The idea that total control and a totally engineerable world is not the sole solution, not even fully possible in the long run.
 The world and nature are just too complex.
-Do not put all your eggs in one basket, is the advice.
+Do not put all your eggs in one basket is the advice.

-Focusing at the sea and its coastline, consequences are that people should ‘accept’ the sea and its salt.
-With a growing and thus rising sea level, there is a greater need for additional water storage during high(er) floods.
+Focusing on the sea and its coastline, the consequences are that people should learn to accept the sea and its salt again.
+With a rising sea level, there is a greater need for additional sea water storage during higher floods.
 This can be combined with the need to halt the land behind the dykes from shrinking and, where possible, let it silt up again.
 This will be more reliable in terms of safety.
 Above that, it will greatly enrich nature.
-As the Frisians in the region of Nordfriesland in Germany say today when their Hallig-islands (see further below) are being flooded: “After each storm the island has grown”.
+As the Frisians in the region of Nordfriesland in Germany say today when their Hallig-islands (see further below) are being flooded: "After each storm the island has grown."

-For those readers who think it is not possible anymore to live without dykes, know that just south of the Danish border at the Wadden Sea coast of Germany people still do dwell in the full dynamics of the sea.
-They are still regularly surrounded by water during high floods.
-Landunter as they call it.
-Indeed, we talk about the Nordfriesen 'North-Frisians' and their islands and Halligen in the region of Nordfriesland.
+For those readers who think it is not possible anymore to live without high dykes, know that just south of the Danish border at the Wadden Sea coast of Germany people still do dwell in the full dynamics of the sea.
+To this day, they are regularly surrounded by water during high floods: Landunter, as they call it.
+Indeed, we talk about the Nordfriesen ('North-Frisians') and their islands and Halligen in the region of Nordfriesland.
 Currently, their terps are being raised, albeit not their summer dykes.
-These Frisians still try to let silt up the their islands with a rising sea, as has been done for more than 2,5 thousand years.
+These Frisians still try to let silt up the their islands with the rising sea levels, as has been done for more than 2,5 thousand years.

 With all this in mind, we can take an example from the grassroots along the southern North Sea coast.
 Where communities slowly turn to the sea again and want to embrace it.
 Almost literally visualized with the huge sculpture of artist Jan Ketelaar on top of the bulwark-dyke at the village of Holwerd: a naked woman and man with their arms spread open, with their feet firm in the clay of the dyke, waiting for the flood to come (see featured image of this blog post).